A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Give examples of criteria used for incentives and what share of the salary is based on incentives.

-Specify how the executive to field officer compensation ratio calculation is done, for example “HR regularly calculates the difference between the average annual compensation of its top three management positions and it bottom three field staff and has set a limit of 20”.
+Specify how the executive to field officer compensation ratio calculation is done, for example “HR regularly calculates the difference between the average annual compensation of its top three management positions and it bottom three lowest paid staff and has set a limit of 20”.

 Field examples / Guidance for implementation

-Basing incentives on performance criteria sends a strong message about the importance of achieving those criteria.
-Incentive-based compensation including social performance criteria will help motivate management and ensure commitment to the social mission.
+2.A.4.3.1 Basing incentives on performance criteria sends a strong message about the importance of achieving those criteria.
+Incentive-based compensation including social performance criteria will help motivate management and ensure commitment to the social goals and strategy.

-Reviewing the compensation to ensure that it is comparable to institutions with similar socially-driven organizations comes as a reality check and verification of local alignment with social objectives.
+2.A.4.3.3 Reviewing the compensation to ensure that it is comparable to providers with similar social commitment comes as a reality check and verification of local alignment with social objectives.
 If there are large differences (e.g., high salary required to attract someone with a rare talent that is critical to the provider at the time), the board should determine if the discrepancy is justified.

 2.A.5 The board is responsible for preserving the provider’s social goals during times of crisis or institutional change.

-Your board should safeguard the institution’s social strategy at all times, but particularly during periods of major change that make your institution vulnerable to “mission drift” (e.g., serving relatively wealthier clients over time) or in time of crisis when clients or staff may be in difficult situations.
+The board should safeguard the social strategy at all times, but particularly during periods of major change that make the provider vulnerable to “mission drift” (e.g., serving relatively wealthier clients over time) or in time of crisis when clients or staff may be in difficult situations.

 Institutional change can be linked to: